HOME DIMINISHED HARMONICA DIMINISHED CHROMATIC HARMONICA TIMELINE BLOG BIO LINKS CONTACT

-If learning the Dimi were to be approached by the "beginner" (or someone new to the Dimi) more along the lines of how any other instrument is learned, it would be easier.
-For example, in a beginner trumpet book, you would learn the fingering of each note.
-Then you would combine these into scales, and then play basic melodies.
+However, if learning the Dimi is approached in the same way any other instrument is learned, it is not difficult.
+For example, in a beginner trumpet book, you would learn the fingering of some basic notes.
+You would combine these into scales and basic melodies using those notes.
+Then you build from there.
 Eventually you get used to where the notes are, and at that point, it's easy to play by ear, read music, etc.

-In teaching the Dimi, I start with 4-note patterns.
+In teaching the Dimi, I start with a method I have devised using 4-note patterns (tetrachords).
 There are only three of these patterns (with one alternate), and the "fingering" of these 4-note patterns are very similar to ones found on the traditional Solo layout.
 These patterns are then combined into scales.

-The enharmonics, or the notes that have two possible fingerings for the same pitch, may be the trickiest aspect of mastering the Dimi layout.
-I introduce the enharmonics one at a time, and when approached this way, they can without a doubt be mastered.
+The enharmonics (the notes that have two possible fingerings for the same pitch) may be the trickiest aspect of mastering the Dimi layout.
+Once the primary fingerings are ingrained, I introduce the enharmonics one at a time.
+When approached this way the Dimi can be mastered in an efficient way.